studlinnth6233/12-functional-cli/README.md

 1. Implement the `RandomJokeSupplier` - this supplier returns a random joke everytime it is used.
 1. Implement the `AllJokesSupplier` - this supplier iterates all jokes in an infinite loop i.e. if all jokes were retrieved it continues with the first joke.
 1. Implement the `JokeGenerator` - the generator returns infinite streams based on the implemented suppliers.
+1. Complete the test suite to ensure that your generators are working correctly!

-Note that the class structure is already there.
+Note that the class structure is already there (including the empty unit tests).

-_Side note: when you have completed the implementation of the suppliers and the generator you can test your implementation with the given test suite._
+You may also implement the unit tests after the next part of the assignment.

 ## Using the generators